IBE160/SG-Lotte/docs/architecture-2025-11-30.md

 Based on a review of the Product Requirements Document (PRD), epics, UX specifications, and detailed analysis/research documents, the following project context is established:

 * **Core Objective:** The project, "ibe160", is a greenfield web application to create an AI-driven fitness and meal planner.
-* **Key Feature:** The central value is the AI's ability to generate and dynamically adapt personalized plans using Gemini 2.5 pro/flash.
+* **Key Feature:** The central value is the AI's ability to generate and dynamically adapt personalized plans using Pydantic AI framework with Gemini 2.5 pro/flash.
 * **Defined Technology Stack:** The technical direction is explicitly defined and validated:
   * **Frontend:** Next.js 14+ (App Router) with TypeScript, Tailwind CSS, and Recharts.
   * **Backend:** FastAPI (Python).